-Session Date: Lo cation: Session Facilitator(s) 1.
-Please rate this program over highest. rall with 1 being lowest rating and five being 1 2 3 4 5 Please comment on your rating: the program: nd their effect before you attended Poor Average Good Very Good Excellent Assess your knowledge of min program. croinequities ar nd their effect after taking the Poor Average Good Very Good Excellent Comments 1.
-What did you appreciate most t about the proo gram?
-What additional training do yo ou recommend to promote inclusion here?
-3. What is a personal commitme Mean a LotTM program? ent you will mak e as a result of the Little Things by Brigid Moynahan
+Session Date: Locat ion: Session Facilitator(s) 1.
+Please rate this program overall with 1 being lownighest. west rating and five being 1 2 3 4 5 Please comment on your rating: 14 Assess your knowledge of microinequities and the program: heir effect before you attended Poor Average Good Very Good E Excellent 3.
+Assess your knowledge of microinequities and program.
+Poor Average Good Very Good E Excellent Comments 1.
+What did you appreciate most about the program?
+2. What additional training do you recommend to p promote inclusion here?
+3. What is a personal commitment you will make a Mean a LotTM program? as a result of the Little Things by Brigid Moynahan